TD2009/Computer-Vision-Projects/README.md

 Give the path to the model you made with the second code.
 Recognizes through screen or webcam with the model Press the spacebar when recognizing through screen

+#ExactHandDirections

+Gives everything from which hand is being shown to the direction the hand is pointing to (Not fingers, entire fist), and the orientation of th palm compared to the camera.
+The text is shown in the popup.
+Text is black so may not be visible if the background is black.